 Early Life and Education

-Sami Mnaymneh was born on July 13, 1961.
-He earned a B.A. degree, Summa Cum Laude, from Columbia University, graduating first in his class in 1981.
-Mnaymneh furthered his education by receiving a J.D. degree and an M.B.A. degree, with honors, from Harvard Law School and Harvard Business School, respectively.
+Sami Mnaymneh was born in the United States and holds American citizenship.
+He graduated Summa Cum Laude as valedictorian from Columbia College in 1981, earning a B.A. in Economics.
+He furthered his education by receiving a J.D. degree and an M.B.A. degree, with honors, from Harvard Law School and Harvard Business School, respectively.

 Rise to Success